steven-mt/yt-dlp-helper/README.md

 - Python 3.7+ (following yt-dlp)
 - yt_dlp Python package
-- yt-dlp.exe (the standalone binary, which you can find [here](https://github.com/yt-dlp/yt-dlp#release-files))
+- yt-dlp.exe[^1] (the standalone binary, which you can find [here](https://github.com/yt-dlp/yt-dlp#release-files))
-- ffmpeg.exe
+- ffmpeg.exe (you can find the links to some of the builds on the [ffmpeg website](https://www.ffmpeg.org/download.html), or you can get the custom builds for yt-dlp [here](https://github.com/yt-dlp/FFmpeg-Builds))

+[^1]: Since the --recode-video option does not seem to be available in the yt_dlp package, the script runs the yt-dlp.exe file instead only when downloading with this specific option as a workaround, which is why the binary is required despite already using the Python package.

 ## Usage

 ### Configuration File

-When first starting, the program will ask for the paths to the yt-dlp.exe and ffmpeg.exe files (you must include the file names and extension when giving the path, e.g. `C:\folder\yt-dlp.exe`).
+When first starting, the program will ask for the paths to the yt-dlp.exe and ffmpeg.exe files (you must include the file names and extensions when giving the path, e.g. `C:\folder\yt-dlp.exe`).

 A configuration file `config.ini` will be created at the same directory as the `yt_dlp_helper.py` file.
 This file contains the paths for yt-dlp.exe and ffmpeg.exe as mentioned above as well as the custom save directory if one has been set (see [File Save Locations](#file-save-locations)).
 You can edit this manually if you want to change these locations as long as the correct syntax is followed.